Setting your location helps us to show you nearby providers and locations based on your healthcare needs.

 The doctor will hold a small mirror at the back of your throat and shine a light into your mouth.
 He or she will wear a head mirror to reflect the light to the back of your throat.
 Or your doctor may wear headgear with a bright light hooked to it.
 He or she may ask you to make a high-pitched "e-e-e-e" sound or a low-pitched "a-a-a-a" sound.
 Making these noises helps the doctor see your vocal cords.

-If a local (topical) anesthetic is used during the examination, the numbing effect of the anesthetic will last about 30 minutes.
+If a local (topical) anesthetic is used during the examination, the numbing effect will last about 30 minutes.
 You can eat or drink when your throat is no longer numb.

 The doctor will use a thin, flexible scope to look at your throat.
 You may get a medicine to dry up the secretions in your nose and throat.
 This lets your doctor see more clearly.
 A topical anesthetic may be sprayed on your throat to numb it.

-Before you have a rigid laryngoscopy, remove all your jewelry, dentures, and eyeglasses.
-You will empty your bladder before the examination.
+Before you have this test, remove all your jewelry, dentures, and eyeglasses.
+You will empty your bladder before the test.
 You will be given a cloth or paper gown to wear.